-There are many ways you can participate in the mission of OutHistory to make LGBT history easily accessible to a broad audience.
+There are many ways you can participate in the mission of OutHistory to make LGBTQ+ history easily accessible to a broad audience.
 You can tell your friends about OutHistory, so that more people visit the site.
-And you can also be more actively involved.
+You also can be more actively involved.

-History isn’t just the story of the rich and famous, of presidents and military heroes.
-Everyone’s experiences are part of history and have contributed to the world we live in.
-We want to capture your experience through our “Tell Us Your Story” feature.
+History isn’t just the story of the rich and famous, of kings, presidents, and military heroes.
+Everyone’s experiences are part of history and have contributed to the world in which we live.
+We want to capture your experiences through our “Tell Us Your Story” feature.
 Go to it and see if you have memories to share.

 We want your stories!